alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h4>Domain Driven Design</h4>

+<blockquote>The goal of domain-driven design is to create better software by focusing on a model of the domain rather than the technology.</blockquote>

 <blockquote>In Domain Driven Design, there is no "the".
 There is only "a".
 It's all about "a RemoteAuthProvider", never "the Firebase AuthProvider".
 Genericism endows your code with flexibility.</blockquote>

 Domain Driven Design (DDD) is a term coined by Eric Evans in his 2004 book [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).
 DDD strips away the accidental complexities of implementations and provides a framework for development teams to focus on the inherent complexities of their domain.